rrelledge/redislabs-docs/content/rc/administration/setup/change-plan.md

 ## Troubleshooting

 1. Before updating to a plan with a smaller memory size, verify that your data fits the new size.
-Otherwise, the update process will fail and the plan will remain at the original size.
+Otherwise, the update process will fail, and the plan will remain at the original size.

 1. Subscription updates happen in the background.
 Changes may take several minutes to complete.